iinsys/devops/100-days-of-devops/kodecloud/day4/readme.md

+Day 4: Make the Backup Script Executable by All Users

 >Always bear in mind that your own resolution to success is more important than any other one thing.
 >
 >– Abraham Lincoln

-# 🚀 DevOps Journey with KodeCloud – Day 4
-## ✅ Task: Make the Backup Script Executable by All Users

 The sysadmin team at xFusionCorp Industries has deployed a backup script named `xfusioncorp.sh` to `/tmp` on **App Server 3**.
 However, the script currently lacks executable permissions.

 Your task is to:
-- ✅ Make `/tmp/xfusioncorp.sh` executable.
+- Make `/tmp/xfusioncorp.sh` executable.
-- ✅ Ensure **all users** on the system can execute the script.
+- Ensure **all users** on the system can execute the script.

----

-## 🖥️ Target Server
+## Target Server

 | Server   | Hostname                     | User    |
 |----------|------------------------------|---------|
 | stapp03  | stapp03.stratos.xfusioncorp.com | banner  |

----
+`Note:` The `kubectl` utility on `jump_host` has been configured to work with the kubernetes cluster.

-## 🛠️ Step-by-Step Commands
+## Solution
 ```bash
 # ========= [ 1.
 Connect to the jump host ] =========
 ssh thor@jump_host